MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 ```
 >

-Run the game...
+Run the game.
 Any time you collide with the ground, a carrot or a goal sensor the *TODO* message will be logged to the console.

 #Game over